KSDaemon/wiola/README.md

 removeConnection(regId)
 ---------------

 Removes connection from viola control.
+Cleans all cached data.
+Do not neglect this method on connection termination.

 Parameters: